-Pensacola Christian is alive with activities that supplement a student’s education and provide a break from classroom routine.
+Pensacola Christian College is alive with activities that supplement a student’s education and provide a break from classroom routine.

 Spiritual Growth and Development

-It is the desire of the college to provide an atmosphere conducive to spiritual growth that encourages students to develop and maintain a personal relationship with the Lord.
+The College provides an atmosphere conducive to spiritual growth that encourages students to develop and maintain a personal relationship with the Lord.
 Active involvement in ministry outreach is encouraged.

 Prayer Meetings: In the residence halls, students meet multiple times a week for brief prayer times with other students on their hall.
 In addition, Mission Prayer Band and Homefront are voluntary student groups that meet to pray weekly for missions and for America.

 Chapel Services: College chapel meets four times each week and is a source of spiritual exhortation and enrichment, vital to Christian growth.
 Each year, outstanding evangelists, pastors, and missionaries preach in chapel.